happen2me/subgraph-retrieval-toolkit/README.md

 [![DOI](https://zenodo.org/badge/622648166.svg)](https://zenodo.org/badge/latestdoi/622648166)

 **SRTK** is a toolkit for semantic-relevant subgraph retrieval from large-scale knowledge graphs.
-It currently supports Wikidata, Freebase and DBPedia.
+It currently supports Wikidata, Freebase and DBpedia.

 A minimum walkthrough of the retrieve process: